Definition of Catachresis

 “His complexion is perfect gallows …”

 In the given line, the character Gonzalo is implying that Boatswain looks like a criminal, and must be hanged.
 Here, “perfect gallows” is used as a mixed metaphor.
 The two objects are compared, though there is no obvious similarity between them.

 Example #7: Peri Bathous (By Alexander Pope)

 “Mow the beard,

 In the above example, the metaphoric words are shown in bold.
 The literal and metaphorical meanings can be understood in the context, which the poet is describing as: know-how, capacities, dispositions, and skills.

 Function of Catachresis

-Catachresis can be used both in poetry as well as prose.
+Catachresis can be used both in poetry and prose.
 In poetry it is used by misusing a phrase or word to deliberately create a mixed metaphor.
-Poets use catachresis to achieve a stylistic effect or exert great compression in both comic as well as serious writing.
-Also, sometimes it is used to create a reference that did not exist but the major reason of using this technique is to express the ideas in a unique and creative way.
+Poets use catachresis to achieve a stylistic effect, or to exert great compression in both comic as well as serious writing.
+Also, sometimes it is used to create a reference that did not exist, but the major reason of using this technique is to express the ideas in a unique and creative way.